trigram-mrp/fractureiser/README.md

 The main payload server ~~is~~ *was* (got taken down) hosted on Serverion, a company based in the Netherlands.

+The new C2 is still up.
+This line will be updated when its taken down.

-Other than an HTTP server on port 80/443 and an SSH server on port 22, the following ports were open on `85.217.144.130`:
+Other than an HTTP server on port 80/443 and an SSH server on port 22, the following ports were open on `85.217.144.130` and `107.189.3.101`:

 * 1337
 * 1338 (a port referenced in stage 1's file for creating new Debugger connection)